da-gohil/html-css-lab/Sort My Spot/ReadME.txt

- include all the tags used

-Webpage Name:- Sort My spot - An online guestlist reservation platform for nightclubs
+WebPage Name:- Sort My spot - An Online Guestlist Reservation platform for nightclubs

 1) <html lang="en"> -- To define the language of the website
 2) <head> -- To define the contents of HTML page in Head part